Boult Wade Tennant: Services

-The firm’s attorneys advise multinational corporations, SMEs, governments, public sector and start-ups to ensure that inventions, brands and designs are protected.
-They are leading experts in acting in matters before the European Patent Office (EPO), the UKIPO (UK Intellectual Property Office) and EUIPO (European Union Intellectual Property Office).
+The firm's IP specialists advise multinational corporations, SMEs, governments, public sector and start-ups to ensure that inventions, brands and designs are protected.
+They are leading experts in acting in matters before the European Patent Office (EPO), the UKIPO (UK Intellectual Property Office) and EUIPO (European Union Intellectual Property Office), the World Intellectual Property Organisation (WIPO), the German Patent and Trade Mark Office (DPMA), the German courts, the Spanish Patent and Trademark Office (SPTO), the Spanish Civil and Commercial Courts, and similarly at the General Court, CJEU and before foreign registries.

-The firm has five specialised practice areas: biotechnology and life sciences; chemical and materials; engineering and designs; high tech and electrical; and trade mark and domain names.
-These teams advise across a wide range of industries including: agriculture, automotive and aerospace, electronics and electrical, energy and environment, engineering and manufacturing, entertainment and media, fashion and cosmetics, food and beverage, medical devices, pharmaceuticals, transport and logistics and many cutting edge technologies.
+The firm's experts advise across a wide range of sectors including: aerospace, artificial intelligence and machine learning, automotive, biotech, chemicals, communications and networks, computing and software, consumer goods and retail, electronics and electrical devices, energy and green technologies, food and beverage, industrial manufacture and processing, materials, medical devices and diagnostics, pharmaceuticals and trade marks.

 History

 Boult Wade Tennant was founded by Alfred Julius Boult (1848–1932) in 1894.
-Boult was one of the founder members of the Royal Automobile Club, and after the removal of the old red-flag law, successfully completed the London to Brighton course.
 Boult became a partner in the firm of Messrs.
 W. P. Thompson and Boult of 63 Long-Row West Nottingham in 1881.

 After taking over the debts and accounts of W. P. Thompson in 1894 Boult reconstituted the firm as Boult and Wade at 323 High Holborn London.
-Harold Wade was the Governor of University College School and was involved in the building of the first London cinema.
-Along with Boult, Wade was part of the institute of patent agents and procured patents and trade marks in all countries.
+Along with Boult, Wade was a member of the Institute of Patent Agents and procured patents and trade marks in all countries.

-The firm changed their name to Messrs.
-Boult, Wade, and Kilburn in 1899 when Bertram Kilburn joined as a partner.
-Following the departure of Kilburn, who set up his own practice in 1906, Kilburn and Strode LLP; the firm again changed their name to the present form Boult, Wade, Tennant with the addition of William John Tennant (1866–1951).
-Before joining Boult, Wade, and Tennant, Tennant was part of a firm of consulting civil engineers.
-Tennant's expertise in the patent world mainly focused on automobile patents, an innovative industry at the time in which both Boult and Wade were heavily invested in; Tennant became a Member of the Institution of Automobile Engineers and rose to vice-president in 1930.
-It was at this time that the premises moved to 111-112 Hatton Gardens, London.
+The firm changed its name to Boult, Wade, and Kilburn in 1899 when Bertram Kilburn joined as a partner.
+Following the departure of Kilburn, who set up his own practice in 1906, the firm again changed its name to the present form Boult, Wade, Tennant with the addition of William John Tennant (1866–1951).